Reboot82/TvRemindMe/README.md

 ## Problem Statement

 With all the new streaming services coming out, it can be hard to keep track of where your favorite shows are located, and even harder to remember when a new episode/season has aired.
 This application allows the user to set up a personal database of their favorite shows, and set premiere dates that will update the unwatched episodes, so that you never miss a new episode of your favorite program, regardless of where it airs.
+Perfect for users with many different streaming services, as well as the casual viewer that just doesn't want to have to remember when/where a show airs.

 ## Getting Started